Putting together your weight loss diet can be a challenge with all the options. What about guacamole, is it good for weight loss or fattening?

 How do you make guacamole?

 The first thing you need to know about guacamole is that there are many different recipes for it.
 That means that the exact nutritional values will vary slightly depending on your choice and ratio of ingredients.
-However by looking at the examples of a general guacamole recipe you get a sense of how it impacts weight loss.
+However by looking at the example of a general guacamole recipe you get a sense of how it impacts weight loss.

 Some common ingredients in guacamole include avocado, onions, lemon juice, and salt but many recipes also use ingredients like garlic, jalapenos, lime juice, tomatoes, cumin, pepper, basil, and many more.